marcuslindblom/security-headers/README.md

 # Analyse your HTTP response headers

-Quickly and easily assess the security of your HTTP response headers A simple example:
+Quickly and easily assess the security of your HTTP response headers using using securityheaders.com

+A simple example:

 ```yml